M. DANIEL ROUKEMA

 Senior Advisor to the CEO

-His lifestyle is the envy of the MDR Public Affairs team.
+Maestro’s lifestyle is truly the envy of the MDR Public Affairs team.